klimzaporojets/consistent-EL/README.md

  ./scripts/train_once.sh
  ```

-## Predicting using previously saved model
+## Predicting Using Previously Saved Model
 As mentioned above (see __Training__), the trained models are saved into ```stored_models```
 inside each of the experiment directories.
 These models can be loaded and used to
 evaluate a given dataset using ```src/evaluate.py``` script.
 For example: